JavaTMP/JavaTMP/docs/tutorials/gradle/gradle-essentials.md

 ### Gradle build script
 - Gradle treats the current directory as a project root and tries to find the build.gradle file there.
 - Create and open the `build.gradle` file and declare a task by adding the following line `task helloWorld`
-- Task helloWorld and run it using command `gradle -q helloFirstTask`:
+- Task helloWorld and run it using command `gradle -q helloWorld`:
 ```
 task helloWorld {
     println "Hello, World!"